amitsrawat/MajorOS/README.md

 # Black Ops

-" Black Ops is an  Operating System codename " ", in making, for the submission of Final Year Project in my course"
+" Black Ops is an  Operating System codename " ", in making, for the submission as Final Year Project for the completion   of my course"

 																																											-- beingamitrawat